Hard Money Lenders Dallas: Top Choices and Alternative Financing Options

 Loan criteria: Up to 75% of the ARV for rental properties and flips

-Loan criteria: LTV up to 70% of ARV for all loan programs except Transactional Funding, in which 100% of the transaction will be funded
+Loan criteria: Up to 70% of ARV for all loan programs

 Should I partner with a hard money lender in Dallas?

-For homeowners looking to tap into their home’s equity, a program like HomeLight’s Buy Before You Sell might be a better fit.
+Meanwhile, if you’re a homeowner looking to tap into your home’s equity, a program like HomeLight’s Buy Before You Sell might be a better fit.
 Instead of taking on a sky-high interest rate, you’ll pay a small flat fee while benefitting from a more competitive offer and a simplified move.

 As with any major financial decision, consider your long-term strategy and consult with a financial advisor to make sure it aligns with your overall investment goals.
 If you’re looking to connect with investor-friendly real estate agents in Dallas who have access to trusted hard money lenders, let HomeLight introduce you to top professionals in your area who fit that criteria.